 "Every morning I awaken torn between the desire to save the earth and the inclination to savor it." - E.B.
 White

 Consider football and kisses.
 With our favorite team, are we satisfied to learn about the win and final score without watching the game?
-If we receive a kiss without a hug or any build up, does it provide the same thrill?
+If we receive a kiss without a hug or any build up, does it provide the thrill?
 Does an unwrapped gift have the same meaning without the fun we have ripping at ribbon and paper as it crackles in our hands?
-All invite the bridge experience.
+These invite the bridge experience.

 Writing requires fingers on the keys or the clutch of a pen to pursue the ink flow.
 How many times have we started a story or poem and the ending did not come out as planned?
 We discovered it came out better if we gave it space.